samirosman/squircleart.github.io/_posts/2017-06-13-introduction-to-mathematical-drawing.md

 Waves are just alternating an upward displacement and an inward displacement.
 So we will need a function that describe this repeated displacement and add it to our coordinates plane.

-The function we want is just the modulo arthmetic which we use multiple times before so no need to explain it.
+The function we want is just the modulo arithmetic which we use multiple times before so no need to explain it.

 ![3 Step2a](/images/introduction-to-mathematical-drawing/3step2a.png)